disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M04-HOL-Managed-Environments.md

    - Task 2: Run the pipeline

 ##### Hands-on lab

 ## Lab Scenario

-In this hands-on lab, you are an administrator, helping to adopt the Power Platform.
+In this hands-on lab, you are an administrator, helping to adapt the Power Platform.

 Contoso wants to exert finer control over their environments and expand the functionality of an environment by enabling managed environments.
 They’ve asked you to apply the features of a managed environment to a currently unmanaged environment.

 In addition, the team building the Device Order Management app is now ready for you to transport their solution from their development environment to the test environment for testing.

-In this lab, you will be using the Managed Environments feature and the Pipelines features included with the Power Platform in order to apply new controls and features to an environment and deploy the app through the Dev>Test>Prod cycle.
+In this lab, you will be using the Managed Environments feature and the Pipelines features included with the Power Platform to apply new controls and features to an environment and deploy the app through the Dev>Test>Prod cycle.

 Because this is the first deployment to test, you will have to do some setup to configure the path for the pipeline and the solution package.